Chatting with DJ & producer Pat Lok about collaboration, his new album and whether making pop songs would be selling out.

 Chatting with triple threat, comedian, actor, and animator Nima Gholamipour.
 Learn the right way to watch a stand up comedy special plus how virtual reality sex works now, vs in the movie Demolition Man.

 Talking to Lizzy Karp and Ken Tsui about burning questions like how many fucks should one actually give?
 Do you need to be in emotional turmoil to make good work?
 We also discuss the evolution of Rain City Chronicles and whether Jay-Z and Beyoncé are in an open marriage.
-With music from Del Bel.

 Taking a look at neurotic perfectionism and what that means in a profession where it literally pays to be a perfectionist.
 Also Matty Vu and Ivan Decker lighten the mood with their live sets from our last SAD Comedy show.

 A quick review of Stefan Sagmeister’s Happy Film followed by a chat with Pat Kelly from CBC’s This is That.
 Talking about comedy and how he and his pals get to play make-believe for a living.

 Pam starts things off right by telling her inner critic to STFU followed by a special guest interview conducted by SAD Co-publisher Michelle Cyca.
 Michelle talks with Megan Lau and Kristin Cheung of The Future is You and Me, a leadership program designed to support young women of colour.